The Agentic Kill Chain: Defending Against Autonomous Cyber Attacks in 2026

 Forensics // 2026 Threat Report

-Beyond Human Speed: Defeating the {KW}
+Beyond Human Speed: Defeating the Agentic Kill Chain

 01. The Compression of Time: Defining the Agentic Kill Chain

 Unlike traditional automation—which follows a rigid script—an Agentic attack uses an LLM-based agent that can “think.”
 If an agent encounters a specific EDR (Endpoint Detection and Response) rule, it doesn’t stop; it analyzes the rule, modifies its payload using natural language-to-code (vibe-coding), and re-attempts the attack instantly.
+Bypassing modern defenses requires a clear understanding of this new Agentic Kill Chain.

 🛡️ Key Characteristics of Agentic Attacks: